 Here are 10 Family Friendly St. Patrick’s Day Ideas to help teach your kids about St. Patrick’s Day AND about the Irish Culture: Sláinte!

 #1 Saint Patrick is credited with bringing Christianity to Ireland.
-Which brings us to the explanation as to why and how the Shamrock became the National Flower of Ireland.
+Which brings us to the explanation as to why and how the Shamrock* became the National Flower of Ireland.
 St. Patrick used the Shamrock to teach the Holy Trinity, God, Jesus, Holy Spirit, to the pagans of Ireland.
 St. Patrick’s Day is celebrated on March 17th.
-Here is a sweet video telling the story of St. Patrick; “Give Up Yer Aul Sins – Story of Saint Patrick”
+Here is a video telling the story of St. Patrick and how he used a Shamrock. *Shamrock is actually a made up name for a specific clover.

 #4 Check out the National Geographic’s website, countries Ireland, with your kids.